 If a teen or young adult has trouble finding satisfactory coverage, then seeking further advice is a good next step.
 Social workers and disability advocate organizations are strong resources to help with this advice.
 Healthcare.gov has a special page just for young adults.

 There are also some options for local safety net programs.
 Particularly for youth with chronic conditions in Indiana, the Children’s Special Health Care Services (CSHCS) program provides supplemental medical coverage for youth and families that meet the program’s financial and medical diagnosis criteria and have paid for treatment related to their child’s condition up until age 21.

 Community health centers are public and private non-profit healthcare organizations that serve a medically underserved population.
-This is often based on low income levels.
+This is often based on low-income levels.
 For those without health insurance coverage, fees are usually assigned on a sliding scale based on income.
 The Indiana Primary Health Care Association may be able to recommend a local community health center.
-There may be other free clinics based in community and religious organizations which can serve as another way to fill in access gaps.
+There may be other free clinics based in the community and religious organizations which can serve as another way to fill in access gaps.